Eight People Shot In Broad Daylight Near Olney Transportation Station, Philadelphia Police Say

 PHILADELPHIA (CBS) — Eight people, ranging in age from 17 to 71 years old, were shot in broad daylight near SEPTA’s Olney Transportation Station on Wednesday afternoon.
 The shooting left a 71-year-old man fighting for his life.

 Philadelphia Police say the shooting happened shortly before 3 p.m. at Broad Street and Olney Avenue.
-It’s a very active investigation and a terrifying scene for eyewitnesses.RELATED: No Snow Day: School District Of Philadelphia Students To Learn Virtually Thursday
+It’s a very active investigation and a terrifying scene for eyewitnesses.RELATED: Harrisburg Native Jennifer Brady Reaches First Grand Slam Final In Australian Open, To Face Naomi Osaka

 Six of the victims were taken to Albert Einstein Medical Center while the other was transported to Temple University Hospital by police.
 Police say the victims range from 17 to 71 years old.